iconify/website/docs/api/hosting-js/index.md

 ## Port and HTTPS

 It is recommended that you do not run API on port `[num]80`.
 Server can handle pretty much anything, but it is still not as good as a dedicated solution such as nginx.

-Run API on obscure port, hidden from outside world with firewall rules, use nginx as reverse proxy.
+Run API on obscure port, hidden from the outside world with firewall rules, use nginx as reverse proxy.

 HTTPS is not supported.
 It is a very resource intensive process, better handled by a dedicated solution such as nginx.
 Use nginx to run as HTTP and HTTPS server, forward queries to API HTTP server on hidden port such as default port `[num]3000`.

 ## Configuration